• Skip to main content

 Dr Amanda Boudville is Head of Aged Care and Rehabilitation at St John of God Midland Public and Private Hospital and an experienced geriatrician and stroke physician.

-She has worked across various public and private health systems for more than two decades.
+She has worked across various public and private health systems for more than three decades.

-Dr Boudville is a Federal Councillor of the Australian and New Zealand Society for Geriatric Medicine.
+Dr Boudville is a member of the Amana Living Board and a Federal Councillor of the Australian and New Zealand Society for Geriatric Medicine.

 Ms Karen Brown